It’s no secret that most people have insecurities. These are simply characteristics of ourselves that we are self-conscious about.

 Most people take the sound of their voice for granted.
 But it can be a major source of insecurity for those with a stuffer.
 Fortunately, these tips for how to stop stuttering can help boost your confidence so that you can live your best life.

 Stuttering can impact the way you communicate at work, with friends, and the people closest to you in your life.
 Stuttering can be really frustrating, especially when it doesn’t seem to improve over time.
 The best way to make a lifelong, effective communication improvement is to work with a licensed speech pathologist.
-Click here to schedule a complimentary call to start your program at Great Speech with a specialized online speech therapist today.
+Click here to schedule a complimentary call with Great Speech to start your program with a specialized online speech therapist today.